BostonGlobe/globe-graphic-template/README.md

 	curl -Lk https://goo.gl/xlXWDl > Makefile; make advanced;

+If using advanced setup, run `npm start` to compile and preview

 ### Live reload
 Light-server lets you setup a local server for live reloading when a file changes, and so that others in the building can see what you are working on.